Newport rapper and radio DJ organises grime event to raise funds for the homeless

 Mr Hiscox is a radio show presenter for Newport City Radio.
 His weekly, two hour show is on every Saturday from 9pm to 11pm.

-To buy a ticket for ‘Grim Time’ or to enquire to perform, email jamedward676@gmail.com
+To buy a ticket for ‘Grime Time’ or to enquire to perform, email jamedward676@gmail.com

 Comments